Last updated: ET

 Learn about what you should do and how we can help if you are arrested or detained abroad.

 Canada and the Netherlands are signatories to the Convention on the Transfer of Sentenced Persons.
 This enables a Canadian imprisoned in the Netherlands to request a transfer to a Canadian prison to complete a sentence.
 The transfer requires the agreement of both Canadian and Dutch authorities.
+This process can take a long time, and there is no guarantee that the transfer will be approved by either or both sides.

 - More about dual nationality - Government of the Netherlands